xuzhe/NBPullToActionsController/README.md

 NBPullToActionsController
 =====

-This control provides an easy to use UIControl to make "Pull to Refresh" and "Pull to Shuffle" possiable at the same time (Up to 3 actions max).
+This control provides an easy to use UIControl to make multiple "pull to refresh" actions possiable at the same time (Up to 3 actions max).

-You just need to pull down and swipe to left or right to select which action you want.
+Like Chrome for iOS, you just need to pull down and swipe to left or right to select which action you want.
+(Please NOTE, This project was 2 years before Chrome for iOS implementing the similar idea)

 ![Screenshot](https://raw.githubusercontent.com/xuzhe/NBPullToActionsController/master/Screenshot/Screenshot1.png)

-To Add this control, is as simple as add a view to UIScrolView.
+To Add this control is as simple as add a view to UIScrolView.
 For example:
 ----------
 ```
     // Add the pull to action control
-    NBPullToActionsControl *refreshControl = [[NBPullToActionsControl alloc] initWithLeftActionImage:refreshIcon leftActionTitle:refreshTitle rightActionImage:shuffleIcon rightActionTitle:shuffleTitle];
+    NBPullToActionsControl *refreshControl = [[NBPullToActionsControl alloc] initWithActionImages:imageArray actionTitles:titleArray];
     [self.tableView addSubview:refreshControl];

     __weak __typeof(self) weakSelf = self;